miked49er/github-image-resizer/README.md

-# 📐 Tampermonkey GitHub Image Resizer
+# 📐 GitHub Image Resizer

 A Tampermonkey userscript that **automatically converts uploaded image Markdown** in GitHub Pull Requests into an HTML `<img>` tag with a customizable width.